akankshanb/Bot-Engine/README.md

 * Redirect search results to a specified user via an email.

 ### How can you use it?
-Specify language && specify the library/api for its usage E.g. How can I use the socket api in python?
+Specify language && specify the library/api for its usage.
+E.g. How can I use the socket api in python?

-Ask to install a certain package
+Ask to install a certain package.
 E.g. : install pycryptodome on all of my X-level machines

 Check for dependencies and update libraries: